COORGS OF COORG

 Coorgs "Thanksgiving Day" Festival, Usually Takes Place in the First Week of December.
 Also Known as Puthri amongst Ahma Kodavas and Coorgs.
 Puthri perhaps Ahma Kodava's origin

 "Thanksgiving Day" Festival Singers

-Coorgs harvest (puttari) dance Vs Yemeni harvest dance - best evidence ever
+Coorgs harvest (Puttari) dance Vs Yemeni harvest dance - best evidence ever

-The British declared Coorg to be a protected state of the empire and asked the Coorgs to choose a governor from among their own people.
-The council of ministers elected Coorgs Boppana, the minister who had openly defied both Basava and the Kannadiga rajas and, when this was cried around the kingdom, none of the Coorgs headmen and nobles raised any objection.
+The British declared Coorg to be a protected state of the Empire and asked the Coorgs to choose a governor from among their own people.
+The council of ministers elected Coorgs Boppana, the minister who had openly defied both Basava and the Kannadiga Rajas and, when this was cried around the kingdom, none of the Coorgs headmen and nobles raised any objection.
 From 1834 onwards, Coorgs Boppana and, after him, his descendants administered Coorg.
 In return for their co-operation, the British allowed the state to retain a nominal independence and English education.

 The rule of the Kannadiga Rajas was thus never directly applied to the Coorgs and even today the place has a separate state movement.
 Coorgs cultural flavor is distinct from the rest of the Bharata; even the British were unable to conquer the Coorgs militarily.
-In Indian history, the Coorg kingdom, and its people Coorgs becomes the unconquered people of Bharata.
+In the Bharatian history, the Coorg kingdom, and its people Coorgs becomes the unconquered people of Bharata.